 Port Health Services Facility Based Crisis is an addiction treatment center located at 1379 Cowell Farm Road in the 27889 zip code in Washington, NC.

 It is operated by a private non-profit organization.
-Port Health Services Facility Based Crisis provides prescribes suboxone and naltrexone administration.
-Some of the treatment approaches used by Port Health Services Facility Based Crisis include matrix model, rational emotive behavioral therapy and relapse prevention.
-Port Health Services Facility Based Crisis also specializes in detox services and offers residential benzodiazepines detox, residential heroin detoxification and inpatient cocaine detoxification.
-Port Health Services Facility Based Crisis provides partial hospitalization, inpatient hospital addiction treatment and outpatient heroin detoxification.
+Port Health Services Facility Based Crisis provides administers naltrexone and suboxone prescription.
+Some of the treatment approaches used by Port Health Services Facility Based Crisis include relapse prevention, counseling for substance abuse and 12-step rehab.
+Port Health Services Facility Based Crisis also specializes in detox services and offers inpatient alcohol detox, residential benzodiazepines detox and inpatient opioid detoxification.
+Port Health Services Facility Based Crisis provides partial hospitalization, outpatient heroin rehabilitation and inpatient hospital heroin rehab.
 It also provides inpatient heroin detox services, residential treatment for heroin abuse and inpatient treatment for heroin addiction and mental health diagnosis.

 Call (855) 489-3619 for 24/7 with treatment.